Alaska Legislature adjourns from special session without a PFD

 Around an hour later, the Alaska Senate voted unanimously to adjourn sine die.

-The Legislature is deadlocked on the size of the 2019 dividend, unable to find a majority of members to agree to a single figure.
+, unable to find a majority of members to agree to a single figure.

 The capital budget has also been left unresolved by lawmakers.
 The House and Senate passed the budget but gave no mechanism for how large parts of it would be funded.